tschoonj/GTK-for-Windows-Runtime-Environment-Installer/README.md

 This repository is a fork of the  [GTK+ for Windows Runtime Environment Installer](http://gtk-win.sourceforge.net) that was originally created by Alexander Shaduri.
 My efforts here will focus on creating a **64-bit version** of the GTK+-2 runtime that he has been providing so far, using up to date versions of GTK+ and its dependencies.
 Recently I have also created a 64-bit **GTK+-3 runtime package**.
 All packages now contain **Gtkmm** and its dependencies too.
 Since the GTK+ developers recently dropped support for stock icons (a mistake of epic proportions IMHO...), I added the Adwaita icon theme to the GTK+-3 runtime, so you can still enjoy pretty filechooserdialogs etc!
-I have also added a couple of commonly used libraries such as libxml++, libxslt and gtksourceview.
+I have also added a couple of commonly used libraries such as libxml++, libxslt, gtksourceview, libsoup and sqlite.

 The installers can be found in the [releases section](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).